polazarus/ocamlyices2/README.markdown

 [Yices 2][1] is an efficient SMT solver developed at SRI International.
 OCamlYices2 lets you use this SMT solver inside your own program in OCaml.

+**N.B:** Yices is only availabe freely for *non-commercial end*.
+See Yices' [license terms][2].
+As a result OCamlYices is only usable under the same restrictions.
+However OCamlYices' own code (the binding) is freely available.

-You might also be interested in [Ocamlyices][2], a binding for Yices 1 SMT solver.
+You might also be interested in [Ocamlyices][3], a binding for Yices 1 SMT solver.

 To do
 -----

 * Cleanup API name convention
-* Split into modules?
 * Add some examples
 * Documentation